tardate/LittleArduinoProjects/Electronics101/GuitarEffects/DelayKit/README.md

 ![DelayKit_assembly3](./assets/DelayKit_assembly3.jpg?raw=true)

+Note that as is common for effects pedals, the 9V jack is centre-negative.

 ![Build](./assets/DelayKit_build.jpg?raw=true)

 ## Schematic

 I think this is a reasonable transcription of the circuit.
 The use of the PT2399 is very similar to the echo circuit including in the datasheet.

+Although the signals in and out are analog, the PT2399 appears to operate by digitally sampling and remixing with ADC and DAC and 44kb of internal memory.

 ![Schematic](./assets/DelayKit_schematic.jpg?raw=true)